mishrasatyam/aws-iot-js-template/README.md

 ```node
 node index.js
 ```
-It will publish a message sending Temperature.
+It will publish a message sending {Temperature:23.65}.
 You cn edit index.js to customise data as per your needs.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)